All Episodes

 We've seen it.

-History tells us about it, and for some reason, we just want to forget it and put it aside and just act as if it didn't happen and start wars and then say, why are we fighting the war again?
+And for some reason, we just want to forget it and put it aside and just act as if it didn't happen and start wars and then say, why are we fighting the war again?

 And then rules of engagement.

-President beat back ISIS in Syria, and he did it one way.
+President beat back ISIS in Syria and he did it one way.

 He bombed the living hell out of ISIS and he pushed them out of Syria.